Plastics Special Collections Research Center

 Rare Books and Printed Materials

-We hold nearly 2,000 titles related to the subject of plastics, with approximately 180 housed in SCRC.
-These items include early publications about plastics, limited editions of company reports, histories ad product catalogues, hard to find contemporary exhibition catalogues, and historic plastics periodicals.
+The Syracuse University Libraries have almost 2,000 titles related to the subject of plastics.
+About 200 of these are housed in the Special Collections Research Center.
+These items include early publications about natural plastics, synthetic plastics, limited editions of company reports, histories and product catalogues, hard to find contemporary exhibition catalogues, and historic plastics periodicals.

-Useful search terms to locate these items in the catalog include "plastics industry and trade," "celluloid," "bakelite," "plastics in building," "nylon," "polyethylene," "polypropylene," and "plastics - design and construction."
+Useful search terms to locate these items include "plastics industry and trade," "celluloid," "bakelite," "plastics in building," "nylon," "polyethylene," "polypropylene," and "plastics - design and construction."
+When searching, select "Special Collections Materials" as search option to find materials located in the SCRC.